-For the purpose of this regulation,
+For the purpose of this Regulation,

 - 3.1.1. "continuous regeneration" means the regeneration process of an exhaust after-treatment system that occurs either permanently or at least once per WHTC hot start test.
 Such a regeneration process will not require a special test procedure. - 3.1.2. "delay time" means the time between the change of the component to be measured at the reference point and a system response of 10 per cent of the final reading (t10).
-For the gaseous components, this is the transport time of the measured component from the sampling probe to the detector with the sampling probe being defined as the reference point. - 3.1.3. "deNOx system" means an exhaust after-treatment system designed to reduce emissions of oxides of nitrogen (NOx) (e.g. passive and active lean NOx catalysts, NOx adsorbers and selective catalytic reduction (SCR) systems). - 3.1.4. "diesel engine" means an engine which works on the compression-ignition principle. - 3.1.5. "engine family" means a manufacturers grouping of engines which, through their design as defined in paragraph 5.2. of this gtr, have similar exhaust emission characteristics; all members of the family must comply with the applicable emission limit values. - 3.1.6. "engine system" means the engine, the emission control system and the communication interface (hardware and messages) between the engine system electronic control unit(s) (ECU) and any other powertrain or vehicle control unit.
+For the gaseous components, this is the transport time of the measured component from the sampling probe to the detector with the sampling probe being defined as the reference point. - 3.1.3. " $\underline{\text{deNOx system}}$ " means an exhaust after-treatment system designed to reduce emissions of oxides of nitrogen (NO_x) (e.g. passive and active lean NO_x catalysts, NO_x adsorbers and selective catalytic reduction (SCR) systems). - 3.1.4. "diesel engine" means an engine which works on the compression-ignition principle. - 3.1.5. "engine family" means a manufacturers grouping of engines which, through their design as defined in paragraph 5.2. of this annex, have similar exhaust emission characteristics; all members of the family must comply with the applicable emission limit values.